The schedule can be found here.

-As we have always recommended, for plan confirmation purposes, please calculate the fee at the ten percent statutory maximum, to avoid having plans which become underfunded due to future percentage fee changes.
+As we have always recommended, for plan confirmation purposes, please continue to calculate the fee at the ten (10) percent statutory maximum, to avoid having plans which become underfunded due to possible percentage fee changes.

 Please use this revised form to submit to our office.
 We are not requiring copies of government issued ID’s and Social Security cards.
 As the form indicates, we are relying on debtors’ counsel to review the appropriate documents and verify identity.

 The IRS extension for filing of 2019 tax returns is 7/15/20.
 We shall not conduct any 341 meetings after that date unless debtor(s) redacted 2019 tax returns are provided prior to the scheduled hearing.

 We are beginning to see debtors filing motions to modify plans under 11 U.S.C.
 Section 1329(d).
 So that our position is clear, we have drafted a pro forma answer to such motions, a copy of which is available via the link in this notice.
 Such an answer may or may not be filed in all such cases, depending upon the circumstances.
 It may also be modified.
 Please be guided accordingly.

 On March 30, 2020, we posted our Protocol for telephonic 341’s.
 These have been going well, and we thank everyone for their cooperation.
 The Attorney Declaration form we were using required modifications, as noted in the prior Protocol.
 We were made aware of another Attorney Declaration form on the UST site, apparently from another region, simpler and better suited to our needs.
 Therefore, we have modified the Protocol, as attached, which includes a fillable version of the updated Attorney Declaration.
 Please use this form going forward.